Chapter 7 Law Enforcement Officers Killed and Assaulted (LEOKA)

 • Number of assaults on police cleared

-The number of assaults on Los Angeles Police Department officers in disturbance calls by the injury sustained by the officer, 1960-2018.
+The number of assaults on Los Angeles Police Department officers in disturbance calls by the injury sustained by the officer, 1960-2023.

-Figure 7.9: The number of assaults on Los Angeles Police Department officers in disturbance calls by the injury sustained by the officer, 1960-2018.
+Figure 7.10: The number of assaults on Los Angeles Police Department officers in disturbance calls by the injury sustained by the officer, 1960-2023.

-The number of assaults on Los Angeles Police Department officers in disturbance calls by the injury sustained by the shift assignment of the officer, 1960-2018.
+The number of assaults on Los Angeles Police Department officers in disturbance calls by the injury sustained by the shift assignment of the officer, 1960-2023.

-Figure 7.10: The number of assaults on Los Angeles Police Department officers in disturbance calls by the injury sustained by the shift assignment of the officer, 1960-2018.
+Figure 7.11: The number of assaults on Los Angeles Police Department officers in disturbance calls by the injury sustained by the shift assignment of the officer, 1960-2023.

 7.2.5 Assaults by time

 The final breakdown in assaults is by the time they occur, divided into 12 two-hour chunks starting at 12:01am.
 Like some other variables this data is only available starting in 1971.
-There is no more information than total assaults in this time so we don’t know if the assaults led to injuries, the type of call or shift assignment the officer was on, or the offender’s weapons.
+There is no more information than total assaults in this time so we do not know if the assaults led to injuries, the type of call or shift assignment the officer was on, or the offender’s weapons.

 • 12:01am - 2:00am